salv-orlando/salv-orlando.github.io/_posts/2016-01-27-K8S-OS-Vagrant.md

 layout: post
 title: Deploying Kubernetes on OpenStack with Vagrant
 category: automation
-tags: [openstack, kubernetes, vagrant, ansible]
+tags: [openstack, kubernetes, vagrant, saltstack]
 ---

 There are several ways of bringing up a kubernetes cluster.
 While obviously